How Often Should Kids Get Dental Checkups?

 When Should Kids Have Their First Dental Visit?

 A child’s first dental visit should take place by their first birthday or within six months of the first tooth appearing.
+Parents can learn more about preparing for this milestone in your child’s first dental appointment.

 Purpose of the First Visit